Piast Brewery

-In 1945, when Breslau was annexed by Poland, the brewery took on the name Piast Brewery, honoring the Piast dynasty, the legendary first Polish historical Royal dynasty that ruled the country from its beginnings until 1370.
+In 1945, when Breslau was annexed by Poland, the brewery took on the name Piast Brewery, honoring the Piast dynasty, the first Polish historical Royal dynasty that ruled the country from its beginnings until 1370.
 The name was not changed till 2005.
 Right after World War II, the production process was run by Polish brewmasters from the brewery of Lwów, who had been ordered to leave their native city and move to the Recovered Territories.
 In 1951, Piast Brewery produced 350 000 hectolitres of beer and 9 000 tons of malt annually.

 In 1991, the brewery became part of Wrocław's company Zakłady Piwowarskie S.A., and on January 23, 1996, it was purchased for $9 500 000 by Ryszard Varisella.
 In November 2001, it was bought by Carlsberg Polska, and in 2004, brewing of beer was terminated.

 Lofts

 Several old buildings were destroyed in 2008.
 Three main buildings of the brewery, which in 2004 were entered in the register of monuments will be restored and their interiors converted into loft apartments named Browary Wrocławskie.